be9em0t/Crawl_Cat/PLAN.md

 5. **Fallback to hybrid LLM/CSS**
    - If CSS selectors fail for complex pages, combine LLM for schema generation with CSS for extraction.

-6. **Validate and optimize**
+6. **Done - Validate and optimize**
    - Test on a subset of pages; ensure all nodes are captured without duplicates.

-   - Monitor speed and cost; aim for non-LLM extraction where possible.
+7. **Streamline config.json**
+   - Remove redundant fields.
+   - Unify.
+   - Make template.
+   - Extract default fields to a defaults caegory.

 ## Notes on Useful Functions Analyzed
 From Crawl4ai examples (`quickstart.py`, `quickstart_examples_set_1.py` and `quickstart_examples_set_2.py`):